Amisha-Ananda-Gowda/Cpp_Programs/README.md

 # add2integers.cpp
-A program to add two
+A program to add two integers.

 # addBinary.cpp
 A program to add two binary numbers.